Keith-S-Thompson/fizzbuzz-polyglot/README.md

 Bug reports are quite welcome.

 Here I present multiple implementations, one in each language.
-The current set of languages (106 of them, with 1 currently failing) is:
+The current set of languages (106 of them) is:

 - [Ada](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot/blob/master/fizzbuzz.adb)
 - [Algol 68](https://github.com/Keith-S-Thompson/fizzbuzz-polyglot/blob/master/fizzbuzz.a68)